lyft/flinkk8soperator/README.md

 *Beta*

 The operator is in use for some less-critical jobs at Lyft.
-At this point the focus is on testing and stability While in Beta, we will attempt to limit the number of backwards-incompatible changes, but they may still occur as necessary.
+At this point the focus is on testing and stability.
+While in Beta, we will attempt to limit the number of backwards-incompatible changes, but they may still occur as necessary.

 ## Prerequisites